 10. Tumble Leaf

-Tumble Leaf is a delightful stop motion animation that teaches kids about science.
-It’s a great series to co-watch with your little ones, as you can also help explain the scientific adventures and mysteries that Fig, Stick, and their friends encounter throughout the series.
+Tumble Leaf is on my son’s current watch list.
+It’s a delightful stop motion animation that teaches kids about science, and a great series to co-watch with your little ones.
+You can explain the scientific adventures and mysteries that Fig, Stick, and their friends encounter throughout the series.
+While he didn’t pick up the theory of aerodynamics, watching Tumble Leaf did give us interesting scientific topics for family discussions, like how can we help Fig make his kite fly higher.

 Available on: Amazon Prime